Is Using Active Investment Management A Fiduciary Breach? - Part One

-- After costs, the return on the average actively managed dollar will be less than the return on the average passively managed dollar.
+After costs, the return on the average actively managed dollar will be less than the return on the average passively managed dollar.
+These assertions will hold for any time period."

 We observed that based on the way Sharpe defines his terms this argument is both self-evident AND irrefutable.